wiresjs/async-watch/README.md

 # async-watch

 AsyncWatch is a small library for watching javascript/node.js objects.
-It is using Object.defineProperty which makes it compatible with most browsers.
+It uses Object.defineProperty which makes it compatible with most browsers.

 ## Features

  * Asynchronous execution (trigges changes on animationFrame)
  * Nested object watching
- * Restoring watchers after an object is destroyed
+ * Restoring watchers after objects are destroyed
- * No dirty watchers
+ * No dirty hacks
  * Suitable for angular-like frameworks
+ * Good test coverage

 ## Install